 - Start training.
 See the example training program designed by our sports therapy partner OA Centers for Orthopaedics, a Division of Spectrum Medical Group, please click here.

 In the event that you have to cancel your registration, there will be a sliding scale for refunds.
 Riders who cancel before June 1st will be refunded all but $50.
 Those who cancel between June 1 and July 31st will be refunded all but $150.
-Beginning August 1, no refunds will be granted.
+Beginning August 1, no refunds will be granted, regardless of the reason for cancellation.

 To protect yourself from unexpected disruptions in your BikeMaine plans, we suggest that you consider travel insurance.
 Here is an example of a travel policy that is available.

-We are not able to predict when or if this would happen.
+We are not able to predict when or if this will happen.

 PREPARING FOR THE RIDE

 Maine’s terrain is moderately challenging, with rolling hills and few flat stretches.
-Daily rides average about 55 miles.
-On a couple of the days, a rider can elect to extend the day’s riding with a 15-20 mile marked and supported loop.
-There is a layover (rest) day during the week when riders can rest, explore on foot, or put on some extra bike miles.
+2018 daily rides average about 54 miles, with the shortest ride being 47 miles and the longest almost 63 miles.
+A rider can elect to extend the day’s riding with an approximately 15-mile marked loop at the end of some of the days’ routes.
+There is a layover day during the week when riders can rest, explore on foot, or put on some extra bike miles.
 With a good training plan in place, cyclists can meet the challenge.
 BikeMaine cyclists have ranged in age from 10 years old to 81 years young!

 For a program designed by our sports therapy partner OA Centers for Orthopaedics, a Division of Spectrum Medical Group, please click here.